 - They were sitting by the tree.

-Double prepositions are two simple prepositions used together.
-Some examples are into, upon, onto, out of, from within.
+Double prepositions are two simple prepositions used together, often indicating direction.
+Some examples include:

 - Once upon a time, there was a beautiful princess.